SoK: Differential Privacies: Differential Privacy

-A third important property is \emph{composability}.
+A third important property is one of differential privacy's main strengths: \emph{composability}.
 It guarantees that the output of two mechanisms satisfying a privacy definition still satisfies the definition, typically with a change in parameters.
-There are several types of composition: \emph{parallel composition} (the mechanisms are applied to disjoint subsets of a larger dataset), \emph{sequential composition} (the mechanisms are applied on the entire dataset), and \emph{adaptive composition} (each mechanism can access dataset and the output of the previous mechanisms).
-In this work, we only consider sequential composition.
+There are several types of composition: \emph{parallel composition}, \emph{sequential composition}, and \emph{adaptive composition}.
+We introduce the first two below.